francisvm/francisvm.com/index.md

 I am Francis Visoiu Mistrih, a developer studying in Paris.

-Currently a student at EPITA, I love learning new stuff about computer science, from low-level stuff to iPhone apps and web development.
+Currently a student at EPITA, I love learning new stuff about computer science, from low-level stuff to compilers and network applications.

 ## About
 Here is [my resume](http://cv.francisvm.com/).